isomerpages/moe-valourpri/index.md

       title: VPS Engagement Session (2nd July 2022)
       subtitle: "ANNOUNCEMENT:"
       description: Kindly check your email for the link.
-Contact us at 6242 6390 if you have not received the link.
+Contact us at 6242 6390 if you have not received it.
   - infopic:
       title: VPS Virtual Tour
       subtitle: "Tour around our school campus "